freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

 Decommission SecureDrop
 =======================

-Protecting, Moving, or Taking Down Your SecureDrop Instance
+Protecting, moving, or taking down your SecureDrop instance
 -----------------------------------------------------------

 If the location hosting your SecureDrop servers is going to be empty for